pace/bricks/README.md

 ## Testing

 * Use `make test` to test without dependencies
-* Use `docker-compose run bricks make integration` to test with dependencies
+* Use `docker-compose run testserver make integration` to test with dependencies
+* Use `make testserver` to start a testserver that will be started with dependencies.
+In order to update the server one need to `docker-compose restart testserver`

 ## Environment variables for the pb command